mjanez/ckan-docker/README.md

 For more information please see [ckanext-envvars](https://github.com/okfn/ckanext-envvars)

+> [!WARNING]
+> When deploying under a proxy, such as in a corporate environment, to avoid errors when resolving urls with container_names/hostnames associated with the container on internal networks, use the `no_proxy' variable, in lower case, with the names of the services/containers, the IP of the Docker network, etc.
+> e.g: `no_proxy="127.0.0.1,192.168.192.0/23,172.0.0.0/0,redis,solr,${DB_CONTAINER_NAME}"`

-### Datastore
+## Datastore
 The Datastore database and user is created as part of the entrypoint scripts for the db container.

-### xloader
+## xloader
-To replacing DataPusher with XLoader check out the wiki page for this: https://github.com/ckan/ckan-docker/wiki/Replacing-DataPusher-with-XLoader
+This deployment replaces DataPusher with XLoader using Supervisor, more info about other alternatives on the wiki page for this: https://github.com/ckan/ckan-docker/wiki/Replacing-DataPusher-with-XLoader

 ### ckan-pycsw